logicbots/SOW-Concord-P1/README.md

 ## Device APIs

 * Admin SDK / APIs to interact with the device for setting -
-    - Getting Device status like battery, Linear and angular acceleration etc.
+    - Machine Timer, getting pwm for UI and other device controlling APIs.
 ## Devices

 * Data to Capture from Devices